mhowlett/NKafka/README.md

 ## NKafka

 This is an experimental client for Apache Kafka.
-Have some radical ideas, they may not work.
+I have some radical ideas, they may not work.

-I'm pulling a lot of stuff from Confluent.Kafka - this is primarily a rewrite of the backend in managed code.
+It pulls a lot of stuff in from Confluent.Kafka - this is primarily a rewrite of the backend in managed code.

-Currently at second milestone: able to produce a batch of V2 messages successfully.
+Status: passed second milestone: able to produce a batch of V2 messages successfully.
+No Consumer.

 ### Motivation